Resource curse: Democracy and human rights

 Both pathways might result from the ability of oil-rich states to provide citizens with a combination of generous benefits and low taxes.
 In many economies that are not resource-dependent, governments tax citizens, who demand efficient and responsive government in return.
 This bargain establishes a political relationship between rulers and subjects.
 In countries whose economies are dominated by natural resources, however, rulers don't need to tax their citizens because they have a guaranteed source of income from natural resources.
 Because the country's citizens aren't being taxed, they have less incentive to be watchful with how government spends its money.
 In addition, those benefiting from mineral resource wealth may perceive an effective and watchful civil service and civil society as a threat to the benefits that they enjoy, and they may take steps to thwart them.
 As a result, citizens are often poorly served by their rulers, and if the citizens complain, money from the natural resources enables governments to pay for armed forces to keep the citizens in check.
-It has been argued rises and falls in the price of petroleum correlate with rises and falls in the implementation of human rights in major oil-producing countries.
+It has been argued that rises and falls in the price of petroleum correlate with rises and falls in the implementation of human rights in major oil-producing countries.

 Corrupt members of national governments may collude with resource extraction companies to override their own laws and ignore objections made by indigenous inhabitants.
-The United States Senate Foreign Relations Committee report entitled "Petroleum and Poverty Paradox" states that "too often, oil money that should go to a nation’s poor ends up in the pockets of the rich, or it may be squandered on grand palaces and massive showcase projects instead of being invested productively".
-A 2016 study finds that mining in Africa substantially increases corruption; an individual within 50 km of a recently opened mine is 33% more likely to have paid a bribe the past year than a person living within 50 kilometers of mines that will open in the future.
+The United States Senate Foreign Relations Committee report entitled "Petroleum and Poverty Paradox" states that "too often, oil money that should go to a nation's poor ends up in the pockets of the rich, or it may be squandered on grand palaces and massive showcase projects instead of being invested productively."
+A 2016 study found that mining in Africa substantially increases corruption; an individual within 50 km of a recently opened mine is 33% more likely to have paid a bribe the past year than a person living within 50 km of mines that "will open" in the future.
 The former also pay bribes for permits more frequently, and perceive their local councilors to be more corrupt.
 In a study examining the effects of mining on local communities in Africa, researchers concluded that active mining areas are associated with more bribe payments, particularly police bribes.
 Their findings were consistent with the hypothesis that mining increases corruption.